News & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesAlumni

-Students will be assessed in one print based practical submission.
+You will be assessed in one print based practical submission.
 The brief changes year upon year in terms of the set genre of the magazine.
-Students will have to produce at least 4 print based pages including 2 front covers and 2 contents pages and a supporting webpage with an active link and moving image section.
+You will have to produce at least 4 print based pages including 2 front covers and 2 contents pages and a supporting webpage with an active link and moving image section.

 To help prepare yourself for this course, we recommend that you visit the Media department at one of our open days which run from October to January each year.
 We also recommend that you attend taster sessions in Media at our Wyke Start taster event in July.
 Summer work will also be available for you to complete following Wyke Start helping to prepare you for your first few weeks on the course.